Movements & Organizations

 Catholic or Eastern Mysticism / Contemplative Prayer [1] [2] [3] [4] [5]

 A prayer practice taught in Spiritual Formation which is becoming increasingly popular.
 Other names are Breath Prayer, Centering Prayer, Listening Prayer ...
 The participants desire to enter an altered state of consciousness and of emptiness.
-They employ one or several mantras, a (biblical) word repeated over and over, focus on their breathing, add sometimes images or icons and go deep within themselves.
+They employ one or several mantras, a (biblical) word repeated over and over, focus on their breathing, sometimes add images or icons and go deep within themselves.
 The effects are very similar to those found in Eastern Religions and specifically in Transcendental Meditation (TM; roots in Hinduism).

 1 Contemplative Prayer mirrors the practices of the Desert Fathers / Desert Monks / ~Christian~ Monasticism.
 The reproduction of the wilderness temptations of Jesus and austere simplicity oriented towards CP had to be the route to holiness.
 [1] [2] [3] [4] [5]

-2 It usually includes to empty one's mind (Kenosis).
+2 It usually includes emptying one's mind (Kenosis).
 This is a misapplication of Jesus having temporarily emptied Himself from His divine power.
 We do not have divine power to be emptied from.
 To the contrary, we want the Spirit to fill us to prevent demons from filling an unoccupied house (Mat 12:44).
 [1] [2] [3]

 3 Closely related to New Age practices - equally entering a meditative state with the emptying of the mind or rote repetition of a word.
 [1] [2] [3] [4] [5] [6] [7]